 Congrats!
 You took a passion and turned it into your very own business.
 Running your own business requires hard work and vision.
 But while you’re focused on managing your inventory and interacting with customers, there are risks that may be out of sight and out of mind.

 Certain retail risks can cause your business to crumble like stale cake and can impact your bottom line.
 Don’t worry; we’re here to help you keep your business from crumbling.
-We’ve put together a free whitepaper to educate you on common retail risks and how you can prevent them.
-Download the full free whitepaper below, or scroll down to read more about the most common retail risks.
+We’ve put together a comprehensive white paper to educate you on common retail risks and how you can prevent them.
+Download the full white paper below, or scroll down to read more about the most common retail risks.

 These retail risks could cause your business to crumble